gvenzl/git-db/README.md

     grow, mark and tweak your common history commit     Record changes to the repository
        tag        Tag a commit

+    destroy a working area
+       deinit     Destroy the Git DB repository

 ### git db init
 `git db init` enables a given database schema, or the entire database via the `--all` flag, for DDL change tracking.